Wine, Spirits, Beer Talent

-He now resides with his wife, Katie, and daughters, Victoria and Charlotte in Medina, Minnesota.
-He spends time between Napa and travelling the country.
+He now resides with his wife, Katie, and daughters Victoria and Charlotte in Medina, Minnesota.
+He spends time in Napa, travelling the country.
 He is most interested in grape growing, viticulture, the preservation of both the family winery and the historical significance of the iconic vineyards of Napa.

-It is with this unique perspective and experience of food and wine that Grant Bender comes to Kohler Food & Wine for his tenth year of participation.
+It is with this unique perspective and experience of food and wine that Grant comes to Kohler Food & Wine for his eleventh year of participation

 Vice President of Sales, MacKenzie-Childs